Subscribe to Pro or Enterprise plans to unlock this feature.

-This statistic highlights American Airline’s Passenger Revenue Per Average Seat Mile starting from the Q1 of 2016 to the latest quarter.
+This statistic highlights American Airlines’ Passenger Revenue Per Average Seat Mile, reported on a quarterly basis from Q1 2016 onwards.

 American Airlines Group Inc. is a holding company that engages in the operation of a network carrier through its principal wholly-owned subsidiary American Airlines.
 They offer services for both passengers and cargo.
 It is one of the world’s largest airlines when measured by fleet size.
 They serve in destinations all across the globe, but the majority of the revenue is generated from domestic operations.
 The passenger services account for almost 90% of the company’s revenue and the cargo amounts for just less than 2% of the total revenue.
 It operates through the following geographical segments: Department of Transportation Domestic; Department of Transportation Latin America; Department of Transportation Atlantic; and Department of Transportation Pacific.
 The company’s services are divided into two main heads – mainline and regional services.
 Mainline services account for more than 70% of the company’s revenue and regional and other services account for the remaining 20%.
 Regional services are carried out under a new brand name American Eagle.
 American Airlines is a founding member of the One World alliance, the third-largest airline alliance in the world.

 The company’s revenue increased by around 3.2% from $40.68 billion in 2018 to $42.91 billion in 2019.
 Passenger revenue has been increasing in the last four years as well.
 PRASM is the passenger revenue per available seat mile.
 It is calculated by dividing the total passenger revenue with the total available seat miles.